Hong Kong's Journey from Corruption to Clean Government

 - Gini coefficient: 0.54 (highest among developed economies)

-- Public perception of elitism in civil service
+- Public perception of elitism in civil service1213

 Mitigations: